The universal Mumford curve, and its abelian differentials and periods in arithmetic formal geometry

-\item[(P2)] $C_{\Delta}$ gives rise to a universal deformation of degenerate pointed curves with dual graph $\Delta$.
-More precisely, $C_{\Delta}$ satisfies the following: For a noetherian and normal complete local ring $R$ with residue field $k$, let $C$ be a pointed Mumford curve over $R$, namely a stable pointed curve over $R$ with nonsingular generic fiber such that the closed fiber $C \otimes_{R} k$ is a degenerate pointed curve with dual graph $\Delta$, in which all double points and marked points are $k$-rational.
-Then there exists a ring homomorphism $A_{\Delta} \rightarrow R$ giving $C_{\Delta} \otimes_{A_{\Delta}} R \cong C$.
+\item[(P2)] $C_{\Delta}$ gives rise to a universal deformation of degenerate marked curves with dual graph $\Delta$.
+More precisely, $C_{\Delta}$ satisfies the following: Let $R$ be a noetherian and normal complete local ring with residue field $k$, and let $C$ be a marked Mumford curve over $R$, namely a stable marked curve over $R$ with nonsingular generic fiber such that the closed fiber $C \otimes_{R} k$ is a degenerate marked curve in which all double points and marked points are $k$-rational.
+Then under the condition that $\Delta$ is the dual graph of $C \otimes_{R} k$, there exists a ring homomorphism $A_{\Delta} \rightarrow R$ giving $C_{\Delta} \otimes_{A_{\Delta}} R \cong C$.

-\item[(P3)] $C_{\Delta} \otimes_{A_{\Delta}} B_{\Delta}$ is smooth over $B_{\Delta}$ and is Mumford uniformized (cf. \cite{Mu1}) by $\Gamma$.
+\item[(P3)] $C_{\Delta} \otimes_{A_{\Delta}} B_{\Delta}$ is smooth over $B_{\Delta}$ and is Mumford uniformized (cf. \cite{Mu1}) by $\Gamma_{\Delta}$.